The Rise of Solar’s Secondary Market

 Globalization of the Solar Market

 The Western European market was once an obvious leader in the solar industry but now, the rest of the world is catching up as demand for solar rapidly increases.
-The Middle Eastern, Latin American, and African markets are all quickly emerging while America, China, and Japan are experiencing significant growth in their solar markets.
+The Middle Eastern, Latin American, and African markets are all quickly emerging while America, , and are experiencing significant growth in their solar markets.
 In the US alone, the solar market grew by 76% in the last year.
 The global growth rate for 2012 was expected to be 14%.
 With the globalization of the market, it is no longer useful to only track the countries leading the PV market.
 To best understand the market, it should be broken down, not only by country, but by region as well as by the PV application type (ie. Ground-mounted, utility, or residential).

 Many countries are still providing incentives for solar as well, despite its price reduction.
 Australia has just initiated a subsidy for photovoltaic (PV) power plants with a €36 million budget.
 They expect 24,000 solar plants with a 115 MW capacity to be installed.
-This is reflective of a global agreement on the potentials of solar and its rise in the sector.
+This is reflective of a global agreement on the potentials of solar energy and its rise in the energy sector.
 Solar energy investment continues has been driven by incentives, falling prices, and the rising cost of fossil-fuel prices.
 With solar energy becoming a net energy producer, the solar market will continue to rise – both primary and secondary markets.

 About the author